Use this guide in conjunction with the Resources for Human Kinetics Research guide.

 - Journal Search: go to this web page if you are looking for a particular journal article and you already know which journal and volume it is contained in, e.g., if you have a bibliography in your textbook or on your course outline.
 Type the title of the journal into the search box to find out if the library has the issue of the journal that contains your article.

 - Order from Other Libraries: if the Leddy Library does not have a journal article or book that you need, you can order them free of charge.
 You should allow about a week, sometimes longer depending on the request.
 Journal articles, electronic book chapters etc. ordered through Interlibrary Loan will be sent to your e-mail inbox.
-Books and other library materials will need to be picked up at the Circulation Desk.
+Books and other library materials will need to be picked up at the Circulation Desk unless they are owned by other OMNI libraries and you have arranged to pick them up from another OMNI library.
 For book requests published within the last year, email Sharon Munro directly.

 - Writing Support Desk: this web page has information about the Writing Support Desk which is located on the main floor of the Main Building of the Leddy Library.
 It includes access to writing support links; writing support video tutorials; workshops and information about how to book an appointment with one of the Writing Support Desk Academic Writing Advisors.

 Additional resources for research help: go to the Tutorials web page for access to the following tutorials:

 - Getting started at Leddy Library